win-acme/win-acme.github.io/manual/advanced-use/examples/apache.md

 `LEWSuriDirectory CertFolder DomainName`

 For example:
-`wacs.exe --target manual --host www.example.com --webroot "C:\htdocs\www\example.com" --validation filesystem --script "installcert.cmd" --scriptparameters "acme-v02.api.letsencrypt.org C:\cert www.example.com"`
+`wacs.exe --source manual --host www.example.com --webroot "C:\htdocs\www\example.com" --validation filesystem --script "installcert.cmd" --scriptparameters "acme-v02.api.letsencrypt.org C:\cert www.example.com"`

 Also you must specify a new path to the folder with certificates in your `httpd-vhosts.conf`.